Hannah Glasscoe UX & UI Design Portfolio

 Research

-User testing to evaluate the birthday booking process
+User testing to evaluate the event booking process

-My target audience was predominately parents who would use LuckyBowl's party service, so I asked them questions to find out what they would want to be able to do.
-I tested the existing site with them too, asking them to imagine they needed to book a birthday party for their child who is celebrating together with a friend.
+My target audience were people who would be booking an event, so I asked them questions to find out what they would want to be able to do.
+I tested the existing site with them too, asking them to imagine a scenario where they needed to book a birthday party for their child who is celebrating together with a friend, so they would need to check availability of two different dates to find a date and time that works for both families.

 Miro was used to visually summarise the results and it became clear that users expect to:

-• See options and prices available - either per person/package or see it update when customising a birthday
+• See options and prices available - either per person/package or see it update when customising an event

 • Be able to check availability